 For identification purposes, what we need to pay the most attention to is deposit and withdrawal history.
 The vast majority of times individual deposit and withdraw funds to their own off-exchange wallets, so we can typically deduce that such wallets belong to them.

-While there are a variety of other techniques to link public addresses to individuals, cryptocurrency exchange are the route most typically utilized.
+While there are a variety of other techniques to link public addresses to individuals, cryptocurrency exchanges are the route most typically utilized.

 Advanced Attack Vectors Used by Bitcoin Forensics Firms